S1v4/menu-manager-code-test-rails/README.md

 - Run `rails db:setup`
 - Start server on port 3000: `rails server -p 3000`
 - Enter restaurant's name and continue to add menus and dishes.
+- To run the test suite, use `bundle exec rspec`

 ## The task